Kreator: Split with Christian Giesler, Hate Über Alles and Krushers of the World (2018–present)

 Kreator promoted Hate Über Alles with a world tour, including supporting Mercyful Fate on their first North American tour in over 20 years in late 2022, and touring Europe with Lamb of God and Municipal Waste during the winter of 2023.
 They also co-headlined the Klash of the Titans tour throughout the spring of 2023, first in Latin America with Testament, and then in North America with Sepultura, the latter supported by Death Angel and SpiritWorld.
 The band continued to tour in support of Hate Über Alles throughout 2024, including touring Japan in January–February with In Flames, co-headlining a North American tour with Testament in September–October (with Possessed as the opening act), and co-headlining a European trek in November–December with Anthrax and support from Testament.
 They also headlined the Klash of the Ruhrpott festival at Amphitheater Gelsenkirchen in Gelsenkirchen, Germany on 20 July 2024, which saw all of the "Big Teutonic Four" bands (Kreator, Sodom, Destruction and Tankard) on stage together for the first time.
 Touring for Hate Über Alles continued into 2025, with the band headlining the Demonic Summer tour with Rotting Christ and Warbringer.

 By October 2023, Kreator had begun working on new material for their sixteenth studio album, which the band had planned to start recording in early 2025.
 However, Petrozza later stated that it would not be released until 2026.
 In a June 2025 interview with Loaded Radio, Leclercq confirmed that the band had been "putting the final touches to a new album that [would] be released sometime next year", and in the following month, guitarist Sami Yli-Sirniö announced they were "waiting for the final mixes".
-The resulting album, titled Krushers of the World, is due for release on 16 January 2026.
+The resulting album, Krushers of the World, released on 16 January 2026.

 Former Kreator bassist Andreas Herz died in December 2023.
 The news of his death was confirmed by Petrozza.

 A documentary about the band, Kreator – Hate & Hope, premiered on 2 July 2025 at the 42nd Munich International Film Festival and received its worldwide release on 4 September.

+Kreator toured in support of Krushers of the World during the winter and spring of 2026, first in Europe with Carcass, Exodus and Nails, while the North America leg included support from Carcass and Cold Steel.
+The latter tour included stops at Welcome to Rockville, Sonic Temple and Maryland Deathfest.
+The band will also headline a European tour in November 2026 with Overkill, and support Slayer on their first Latin American tour in years the following month.